Trump pick wins U.S. House special Republican primary election in Ohio | Politics

 Carey, a political neophyte, cast himself in the Trump mold.
 "No industry has been as targeted by the left wing liberal elites, the fake news, as the coal industry," Carey told a June rally headlined by the former president.
 An independent fundraising committee backed by Trump spent over $400,000 on text messages, digital and TV ads for Carey, federal election records show.
 This included over $3,000 spent on Monday and Tuesday on calls urging Carey supporters to cast their ballots.

-Carey had Trump's endorsement, but Jeff LaRe, a state representative and former deputy sheriff, was backed by Stivers, the popular former congressman who vacated the seat in May to become the head of the Ohio Chamber of Commerce.
-Peterson was endorsed by Ohio Right to Life.
+Carey had Trump's endorsement, but several other contenders also had prominent backers.
+Hood, a former state representative, was endorsed by Senator Rand Paul.
+Jeff LaRe, a state representative, was backed by Stivers, the popular former congressman who vacated the seat in May.
 In northeastern Ohio's Cleveland-based 11th District, meanwhile, the Democratic Party's schisms have been on full display.

 With 13 candidates on the Democratic primary ballot, the central battle was between two Black women: Brown, 46, a member of the Cuyahoga County Council endorsed by former presidential candidate Hillary Clinton, and progressive Turner, 53, who was endorsed by Senator Bernie Sanders.
 Brown emphasized her support for Biden's administration, and Brown's supporters highlighted Turner's past criticism of the president.
 Turner was the co-chair of Sanders' 2020 presidential campaign; last year she compared voting for Democratic President Joe Biden to eating excrement.